July 8, 2025

 Before Amazon places a storage limit, three major factors are considered.
 This includes your historical IPI scores, fulfillment center capacity, and your sales volume.

 If Amazon gives you a storage limit, you won't be able to create shipments for a storage type until your inventory falls below the limit of that storage type.
-Storage limits will be divided between six storage types which include Apparel, Footwear, Flammable, Oversize, Standard-size, and Aerosol.
+Storage limits will be divided between six storage types, which include Apparel, Footwear, Flammable, Oversize, Standard-size, and Aerosol.

 If you send more inventory than your storage limit, Amazon may reject your inventory at the fulfillment center.
-In addition, an Inventory Storage Overage Fee of $10 per cubic foot will be charged for the amount above the storage limit alongside other fees like monthly and long-term storage fees if applicable.
+In addition, an Inventory Storage Overage Fee of $10 per cubic foot will be charged for the amount above the storage limit, alongside other fees like monthly and long-term storage fees if applicable.

-Factors that affect IPI score on Amazon
+Factors that affect your IPI score on Amazon

 While Amazon doesn't reveal how IPI scores are calculated, it does tell us the factors that can affect your IPI score.